JKU-ICG/cvlab-2020/README.md

 # Structure

- * 01_lab: contains the code for the Introduction to Matlab
+ * lab_01: contains the code for the Introduction to Matlab
- * 02_lab: code for the Introduction to the Image and Computer Vision Toolboxes
- * 03_lab: contains code and data for the semester project
+ * lab_02: code for the Introduction to the Image and Computer Vision Toolboxes ~~* lab_03: contains code and data for the semester project~~

 # Requirements